The Holly and the Ivy (film): Plot

 It is traditional for the widespread Gregory family to return home for Christmas at the parsonage in the remote village of Wyndenham in rural Norfolk.
-The film opens with introductions of each of member of the family save for younger, fashionista daughter Margaret (Margaret Leighton), who is for much of the first half an unseen character.
-The plot centres on the situation of Jenny (Celia Johnson), who is housekeeper for her aged parent Martin (Ralph Richardson).
+The film opens with introductions of each family member save for younger, fashionista daughter Margaret, who is for much of the first half an unseen character.
+The plot centres on the situation of Jenny, who is housekeeper for her aged parent Martin.
 He is the village parson and apparently cares much more about his parishioners than his family.
-Jenny wishes to marry engineer David (John Gregson), who is bound for South America for five years, but she cannot leave her father unless her sister or one of her aunts agrees to look after Martin.
+Jenny wishes to marry engineer David, who is bound for South America for five years, but she cannot leave her father unless her sister or her aunt agrees to look after Martin.

 Tensions arise after the family assembles.
-The catalyst is Martin's son Michael (Denholm Elliott), who has developed strong resentment towards religion and his father's plans to send him to university after he has completed his national service in the Royal Artillery.
-Margaret arrives late and makes clear to Jenny that she has no intention of staying or of giving up her life as a magazine writer in London.
-It soon transpires that Margaret is becoming alcoholic and, in separate discussions with Jenny and Michael, she reveals that she has been an unmarried mother but that her four-year-old son has recently died of meningitis, driving her into her present reliance on alcohol.
-The underlying problem facing all three siblings is that they cannot approach their father about anything unconventional, as they believe him to be uptightly religious and more likely to disapprove of their respective situations than to show kindness and understanding.
+The catalyst is Martin's son Michael, who has developed strong resentment towards religion and his father's plans to send him to university after he has completed his national service in the Royal Artillery.
+Margaret arrives late and clarifies to Jenny that she has no intention of staying or of giving up her life as a magazine writer in London.
+It soon transpires that Margaret is becoming an alcoholic and, in separate discussions with Jenny and Michael, she reveals that she has been an unmarried mother but that her four-year-old son has recently died of meningitis, driving her into her present reliance on alcohol.
+The underlying problem facing all three siblings is that they cannot approach their father about anything unconventional, as they believe him to be uprightly religious and more likely to disapprove of their respective situations than to show kindness and understanding.

 Regardless of their father's perceived feelings, Margaret and Michael decide they do not want to be with him and their two aunts on Christmas Eve and go out, ostensibly to the cinema.
-In fact, Margaret wants to go to the pub and they both end up drunk which results in a scene when they return to the house.
-On Christmas morning, Margaret announces that she is leaving immediately and Michael argues with Martin to the point of questioning the existence of God.
+In fact, Margaret wants to go to the pub and they both end up drunk, resulting in a scene when they return to the house.
+On Christmas morning, Margaret announces that she is leaving immediately, and Michael argues with Martin to the point of questioning the existence of God.
 Margaret has also become an atheist.

 It emerges that Martin is not a tyrannical parent or judgmentally religious after all.
 He is very understanding of their problems because he has helped people with similar issues throughout his career and even wrestled with similar ones on the way to discovering his religious vocation.
 In individual heart-to-hearts with Michael and Margaret just before the Christmas morning service, he also expresses his regret and disappointment that they consider him unapproachable.
 All is thus resolved, with Michael relenting over university and Margaret agreeing to turn her back on the London life she secretly hates to live with Martin, which will allow Jenny to marry David and go to South America.
 The entire family is in harmony at church as the morning service begins.